Subnormal number: Intel SSE

 The default denormalization behavior is mandated by the ABI, and therefore well-behaved software should save and restore the denormalization mode before returning to the caller or calling code in other libraries.

 ARM

+On ARM architectures, handling of subnormal floating-point numbers depends on the floating-point unit configuration, with some implementations supporting gradual underflow in hardware while others default to flush-to-zero behavior for performance reasons.

 AArch32 NEON (SIMD) FPU always uses a flush-to-zero mode, which is the same as FTZ + DAZ.
 For the scalar FPU and in the AArch64 SIMD, the flush-to-zero behavior is optional and controlled by the FZ bit of the control register - FPSCR in Arm32 and FPCR in AArch64.

 One way to do this can be: